Muhammed-Sahad-c/Array-Questions/readMe.md

 3. Reverse an array without external variable.
 4. Remove n'th element from an array.
 5. Find Duplicate numbers from an array.
+5.1 Print numbers and  if it duplicate print once.
 6. Find Unique numbers from an array.
 7. Sort array in ascending order.
 8. Sort array in descending order.